PsychNeuro/ed1/book/chapter-11.md

 > *I felt exactly how you would feel if you were getting ready to launch and knew you were sitting on top of 2 million parts --- all built by the lowest bidder on a government contract.*

 reflects how we might feel about the incidence of mental disorders in people.
-We're all sitting on top of a brains made of billions of neurons and trillions of synapses, all built by itself.  *What could possibly go wrong!?*
+We're all sitting on top of brains made of billions of neurons and trillions of synapses, all built by itself.  *What could possibly go wrong!?*

 The fact that our brains so routinely self-organize into highly functional beings is one of the greatest miracles of the natural world.
 But, alas, things can, and do, go awry.
 At any given time, roughly 20% of the US population is suffering from a mental illness according to the [NIH](https://www.nimh.nih.gov/health/statistics/index.shtml), and over the lifetime, an estimated 30% will suffer from anxiety disorders, and more than 20% will suffer from major depression.
 These are astounding statistics, and our task here is to understand how and why things can go wrong, and what ways we have to try to help people suffering from these disorders.
 There are many important and challenging issues to confront.